|Where to Stay||Sightseeing|

 The Sainte-Beuve is inland from the Seine, toward the Tour Montmarnasse and the adjacent railroad station.
 The Jardin du Luxembourg is no more than a two-minute walk from the hotel.

-The hotel's decor is by the famous British designer, David Hicks.
 If you come during the cooler months, you can enjoy the fireplace in the lounge (which also has a bar).